When Everybody Called

 "We're getting lots."

-Probably the new-comers were going to be invited to join in with them.
+Probably the new-comers were then going to be invited to join in with them.
 The tribe had much of the territory in those days and everybody pretty much used whatever area they wanted to, even though they most generally returned to the same places year after year.
-There were a lot of blueberries too, so even if a family privately owned only a small U.S. government allotment of land of forty acres they couldn't pick all of the berries on it anyway.
+There were a lot of blueberries too, so even if a family privately owned only a small U.S. government allotment of land of forty acres, they couldn't pick all of the berries on it anyway.
 So the first party, the party already camping in that area, would say, "We have this blueberry patch here, and a village up there.
 We work up there.
 It seems like you like to be alone, but you're welcome to our village.
 So if you want to come to our village, I'll tell the others there that you'll come, and we'll expect you."

 "We'll come.
-Mi-gwitch.
-Mi-gwitch."
+Miigwech.
+Miigwech."
 Thank you.
 Thank you.

 The new party arrived at the summer village, and while they were building their camp somebody from the first group would cook and go feed them, to help them prepare for their camping.
 They knew how to cooperate, how to work together.
 Strangers or no strangers, they worked together, and were in a friendship.
 And they had a discussion by sitting together and talking.
 They'd all sit by the campfire, right on cedar mats.
 Lots of times they'd talk and tell stories.
 They'd tell what they saw that day, who they met, how things were out in the field.
 It was interesting for the Indian women to listen to the men-folks talk about what they saw.
 They'd tell them about the game.
 They tell about the birds.
 They'd talk about what crops they saw.
 They'd tell about the country they discovered.
 They'd tell if they found something new.
 They'd tell about the timber.
 They'd tell about the bark.
-They'd tell about the material they could use for making more birch bark baskets or siding for the house, for the tipis or wigwams.
+They'd tell about the material they could use for making more birch bark baskets or siding for the house, for the tipis or wiigwaams.
 They learned lots by talking to one another in Indian.
 It was very interesting to listen to.

 They told their history of where they're from.
 They told one another about their life.
 They told their history of life, and who they are.
 After talking a while a member of the first group finally found out that some relative of theirs who left this area went to the visitors' area.
 By their expression, by their words, and by them talking, one from the first group would realize a visitor as his relation and would say, "I find, I understand, that you have the same blood as I have because this relation of mine went down and lived in your area, in the eastern part of our territory."
 They discussed everything like that and found out relationships from a-way back.

 It sounded good to listen to that.
 They got acquainted that way.
 So they were good to one another.
-They gave one another costumes, clothes, and later on they might give a special powwow for this party that came to be acquainted with them.(9) They got along pretty good, in my times.
+They gave one another costumes, clothes, and later on they might give a special powwow for this party that came in order to be acquainted with them.(10) They got along pretty good, in my times.
 How peaceful they were.
 They made friendship.
 That's just caused from helping one another.

 But in our times we had interference from other people here and there.
 We had interference from others who maybe didn't have a trust in us, and fire-liquid would make its way in and weaken someone's mind.
 At that time young people didn't use the fire-liquid.
 It was the older class that was drinking that.
-The young people, the kids, just stood and watched them to see how that worked.
+The young people -- the kids -- just stood and watched them to see how that worked.

 In my canoe days if a group of campers ran across a guy who might be weakened by that firewater and cause trouble, the adults would talk to him and warn him where the drawback was.
 They'd tell him: